Now Betaed by CECILE

 “No?
 Shall I demonstrate?”
 The clown pulled the nearest hostage roughly by her hair and put the gun against her head.

 The young brunette girl started crying and begging for her life.

-“You will do whatever I want.
+“You’ll whatever I want.
 Eeyaa!” the clown slowly said with large toothy smile and suddenly smoke started to come from his ears.
 “I want you all to gather at the center of the hall.”
 He exclaimed merrily, still holding his gun against the girl’s temple.

-“That includes you too fatso, behind the counter!
+“That includes you too fatso!
+Behind the counter!
 You wouldn’t want to let this young girl die, do you?” the clown said.
 A lot of people were surprised to see a rotund clerk climbed from behind a counter at the clown’s back.
 Some realized the masked man really knew what he was doing.